jiko/cyborgmanifesto/index.md

-<p>Perversely, sexual appropriation in this feminism still has the epistemolo-gical
+<p>Perversely, sexual appropriation in this feminism still has the epistemological
 status of labour; that is to say, the point from which an analysis able to contribute to changing the world must flow.
-But sexual object)fication, not alienation, is the consequence of the structure of sex/gender.
+But sexual objectification, not alienation, is the consequence of the structure of sex/gender.
 In the realm of knowledge, the result of sexual objectification is illusion and abstraction.
 However, a woman is not simply alienated from her product,